markszabo/strava-goals/README.md

 Create a GitHub Fine-grained personal access tokens with permissions to read/write secrets on this repo, and add it to GitHub Secrets under `REPO_ACCESS_TOKEN`.

+### 4. Create a Google App Password

+Following the [instructions here](https://support.google.com/accounts/answer/185833) create a Google App Password for your account and store it in GitHub Secrets under `GOOGLE_PASSWORD`.
+Also store the associated Google username in `GOOGLE_USER`.
+These are used for sending the email, and the recipient can be different.

+### 5. Configure the address to send the email to

+Configure the address you want to receive the email to in the GitHub Secret `RECIPIENT_EMAIL`.